What Is Domestic Violence?

 Domestic violence can be physical or psychological, and it can affect anyone of any age, gender, race, or sexual orientation.
 It may include behaviors meant to scare, physically harm, or control a partner.
-While every relationship is different, domestic violence generally involves an unequal power dynamic in which one partner tries to assert control over the other in a variety of ways.
+And while every relationship is different, domestic violence typically involves an unequal power dynamic in which one partner tries to assert control over the other in a variety of ways.

-Dealing With Domestic Violence
+Fighting Against Domestic Violence

 Women are most often the battered party in a violent relationship, although men are frequently victimized as well, in both heterosexual and same-sex relationships.
 More than 38 million American women have been victims of domestic violence.
 The internet has opened up new ways for abusers to dominate, intimidate, and control the people in their lives through manipulation, cyber-stalking, and emotional blackmail.
 But new research, and the rise of the #MeToo movement, have exposed ways for abuse victims to fight back and free themselves from the fear and control of dangerous, narcissistic abusers.